-Up to $9 million in federal relief funding through the American Rescue Plan of 2021, Elementary and Secondary School Emergency Relief Funds (ARP ESSER/ESSER III) has been allocated to fund competitive grants for public school districts partnering with an eligible community college or four-year college or university under the following Registered Apprenticeship models:
+Up to $9 million in federal relief funding through the American Rescue Plan of 2021's Elementary and Secondary School Emergency Relief Funds (ESSER III or ARP ESSER) has been allocated to fund competitive grants for public school districts partnering with an eligible community college or four-year college or university under the following Registered Apprenticeship models:

-A Registered Apprenticeship model designed to help high school students begin a career as a paraeducator while earning credit toward an associate degree.
-This includes currently employed paraeducators who are not high school students.
+- High School and Adult-to-Paraeducator Registered Apprenticeship: A registered apprenticeship model designed to help high school students and working adults begin a career as a paraeducator while earning credit toward an associate degree.

-A Registered Apprenticeship model designed to help paraeducators continue to work while earning credit toward a bachelor’s degree and teaching license.
+- Paraeducator-to-Teacher Registered Apprenticeship: A registered apprenticeship model designed to help paraeducators continue to work while earning credit toward a bachelor’s degree and teaching license.

 Program Details and Application Process